 The Large, Gorgeous Leaves of Variegated Ginger

 The leaves alone will add interest and a tropical flavor to your garden.
-The flowers are serendipity -- "icing on the cake".
-Proper care will ensure that Alpinia brings you pleasure for years to come.
+The flowers are serendipity.
+That is, "icing on the cake".
+Proper care will ensure that Alpinia brings you pleasure for years to come

 Is Alpinia Zerumbet Variegata Edible?

 No. While it is closely related to the culinary ginger (Zingiber officinale), whose rhizomes we are all familiar with, Alpinia zerumbet variegata is NOT edible.